RafidMuhymin/astro-imagetools/README.md

 pnpm add astro-imagetools
 ```

-The `astro-imagetools` package comes with an `<Image />` component and a _Vite_ plugin.
-The component depends on the plugin to be able to optimize and generate responsive images.
+The `astro-imagetools` package comes with mainly three things, the `<Image />` component, a _Vite_ plugin and a `renderImage` function for programmatically generating image sets.

-It also exports the `renderImage` function used by the component interally to allow the user to programmatically generate image sets.

-To use the component, first register the plugin in your `astro.config.js` file:
+To use the component, first you have to register the plugin in your `astro.config.js` file:

 ```js
 import astroImagePlugin from "astro-imagetools/plugin";